adpekalski/next-portfolio/README.md

 - About me section as a card?
 - Addition of particle effects on the home page?
 - Next page or new content for current pages?
+- Filter single characters at the end of line in texts and move to next one?

 # How to run this code on your device